Porsche Macan

-The Porsche Macan (Type 95B) is a high-performance compact luxury crossover SUV produced by the German car manufacturer Porsche from 2014.
-It is built in Leipzig, Germany.
-The Macan range includes many variants, including the Macan, Macan T, Macan S, and the Macan GTS.
-The Macan shares a platform with the Audi Q5.
-It is the second least expensive car sold by Porsche, being just slightly more expensive than the Porsche 718 Cayman.
+The Porsche Macan is a compact luxury crossover SUV (D-segment) produced by German manufacturer Porsche since 2014.
+It is the smaller SUV from Porsche below the Cayenne.
+The first-generation Macan entered production from February 2014 with petrol and diesel engine options.
+In 2024, Porsche released the second-generation Macan which is a battery electric vehicle built on the dedicated Premium Platform Electric (PPE) EV platform.
+The first-generation and second-generation Macan will be marketed side-by-side, providing multiple powertrain options for consumers.

-History
+Since 2015, its first full year in the market, the Macan has been the best-selling Porsche model globally ahead of the larger Cayenne.

+First generation (95B; 2014)
-Initially announced in November 2010 as a development project, and formally announced by Porsche in March 2011, the Macan model name was decided in 2012 and is derived from the Indonesian word for tiger.

-The Macan was originally known by its code name Cajun, a portmanteau of Cayenne Junior or comes from a name of a member of ethnic group descended from Acadia living in the U.S. state of Louisiana (not to be confused with Porsche-Diesel Junior tractor).
+Initially announced in November 2010 as a development project, and formally announced by Porsche in March 2011, the 'Macan' model name was decided in 2012 and is derived from the Indonesian word for tiger.
+It was known by its code name Cajun, a portmanteau of Cayenne Junior or comes from a name of a member of ethnic group descended from Acadia living in the U.S. state of Louisiana (not to be confused with Porsche-Diesel Junior tractor).

-Concept, design and production
+The production version of the Macan was unveiled at the 2013 Los Angeles Auto Show and 2013 Tokyo Motor Show.
+European models went on sales in spring 2014 and the initial line-up of models included the Macan S and Macan Turbo.
+U.S. market models arrived at dealerships in late spring 2014 as 2015 model year vehicle.
+Early models included Macan S and Macan Turbo.

 The Porsche Macan shares its platform and wheelbase with the first generation Audi Q5 (2008–2017).
 The suspension configuration is based on, and heavily modified from the Audi, but the engine, transfer case, suspension tuning, interior and exterior body are unique to the Macan.
 It is also 1.7 in longer and 1.4 in wider than a Q5.

-The Macan is produced alongside the Panamera with which it shares a strong resemblance, in Leipzig, Germany in a newly extended factory.
-The Macan compact crossover SUV offers a more compact body than the Cayenne midsize crossover SUV.
-The Macan is also intended to be sportier than the Cayenne; for instance the Macan has a standard 7-speed dual-clutch PDK gearbox, which is more responsive, while the Cayenne has an 8-speed Tiptronic transmission for smoother shifts.
+The Macan is produced alongside the Panamera in Leipzig, Germany in a newly extended factory.
+The Macan is also intended to be 'sportier' than the Cayenne; for instance the Macan has a standard 7-speed dual-clutch PDK gearbox, which is more responsive, while the Cayenne has an 8-speed Tiptronic transmission for smoother shifts.

-As of June 2017 1,071 units of the Macan were sold and 1,871 delivered that month, and 7,060 sold for that year to date, Porsche Cars North America Inc. announced.

-In July 2018 Porsche announced that more than 350,000 units of the Macan have been delivered world-wide since 2014, with over 100,000 deliveries in the Chinese market.
+In July 2018, Porsche announced that more than 350,000 units of the Macan have been delivered worldwide since 2014, with over 100,000 deliveries in the Chinese market alone.

-First generation (2014–)

-The production version of the Macan was unveiled at the 2013 Los Angeles Auto Show and 2013 Tokyo Motor Show.
-European models went on sales in spring 2014 and the initial line-up of models included the Macan S and Macan Turbo.

-US models arrived at U.S. dealerships in late spring 2014 as 2015 model year vehicle.
-Early models included Macan S, Macan Turbo.